MengZ-tech/Virtual-Vibration-Lab/README.md

 # Virtual-Vibration-Lab

-> ⚙️ Make the time-domain signal as you wish, and **see what happens in the frequency domain**.
+> ⚙️ Make the time-domain mechanical vibration signal as you wish, and **see what happens in the frequency domain**.

 <p align="center">
   <a href="https://mengz-tech.github.io/Virtual-Vibration-Lab/">